jamal7x7/my-portfolio/src/posts/algorithm.md

 ---

-# What is an algorithm?
+## What is an Algorithm

+An algorithm is:

-An algorithm is a prosess or set of steps to solve a problem or accomplish a certain task
+- a process or set of steps to solve a problem or accomplish a certain task
+- a step by step procedure for solving a computational problem
+- a finite set of instructions that, if followed accomplishes a particular task.

+In addition, all algorithms must satisfy following criteria :

+- Input: Zero or more quantities are externally supplied
+- Output: At least one quantity is produced
+- Definiteness : Each instruction is clear and unambiguous
+- Finiteness: If we trace out instruction of an algorithm then for all cases, algorithm terminates after a finite number of steps.
+- Effectiveness : Every inotruction must be very basic, so that it can be carried out, in principle, by a person using only paper and bencil.

 why should I know this? it's the foundation for being a seccussful problem solving and developer